Categories

 Ayahuasca is considered a sacred plant medicine, not just a drug, and its use is often framed within ritualistic, ceremonial, and spiritual contexts.
 The brew is typically consumed under the guidance of shamans (or curanderos), who are the traditional healers and spiritual leaders in Amazonian cultures.
 Shamans are believed to possess special knowledge and abilities to communicate with the spirit world, diagnose illnesses, and heal both physical and spiritual ailments.

-Ayahuasca as a Sacred Tool
+Ayahuasca as a Sacred Mystical Help

 Cosmological Beliefs